 Reusable cells are the key to saving labor in any CAD system.
-This also applies to circuit simulation, in IBIS-ISS xsubcircuit_name> creates an instance of a subcircuit. .
-The subcircuit must have already been defined elsewhere in the IBIS-ISS file using a .SUBCKT command.
+This also applies to circuit simulation, in IBIS-ISS

 - To create and simulate a reusable circuit, construct it as a subcircuit. - Use parameters to expand the utility of a subcircuit.